packetloop/packetpig/INSTALL.md

     brew doctor
     brew update

+After running brew doctor I received a warning "Your Xcode is configured with an invalid path" to fix it I entered

+    sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer/

 Once brew is working correctly you can install the bulk of the requirements for Packetpig.

     brew install git hadoop pig libnids libmagic snort p0f wget